 A study of math and logic skills required to understand and master scientific principles, and application of these skills to chemistry problems.
 Does NOT satisfy ANY core requirement.
-Lecture -- 3 hours.
-This course normally offered in the fall semester and in the summer.
+Lecture - 3 hours.
+This course normally offered in the fall semester.

 1101 FRESHMAN SEMINAR